kaltura/playkit-js-downloads/README.md

 [![](https://img.shields.io/npm/v/@playkit-js/playkit-js-downloads/latest.svg)](https://www.npmjs.com/package/@playkit-js/playkit-js-downloads)
 [![](https://img.shields.io/npm/v/@playkit-js/playkit-js-downloads/canary.svg)](https://www.npmjs.com/package/@playkit-js/playkit-js-downloads/v/canary)

-This plugin enables video download for a media entry which is hosted by Kaltura.
+This plugin enables video, image and files download for a media entry which is hosted by Kaltura.
-The plugin has three configuration parameters:
+The plugin has the following configuration parameters:
-- flavorId - A specific video flavor of a specific entry.
+- **flavorId** - A specific video flavor of a specific entry.
 You can use KMC to view the flavor ids for a specific entry.
-- flavorParamId - The type of flavor to be downloaded.
+- **flavorParamId** - The type of flavor to be downloaded.
 The available flavor types for an environment can be fetched using the [getFlavorAssetsWithParams] API.
-- preDownloadHook - A callback function to be called after a user has clicked the download button and before the download starts.
+- **preDownloadHook** - A callback function to be called after a user has clicked the download button and before the download starts.
+- **displayFlavors** - A flag indicating whether to display flavors to download. optional- default is true. if set to false then only the configured/default source will be available for download.
+- **displayCaptions** - A flag indicating whether to display captions of the media to download. optional- default is true.
+- **displayAttachments** - A flag indicating whether to display attachments of the media to download. optional- default is true.

 [getFlavorAssetsWithParams]: https://developer.kaltura.com/api-docs/service/flavorAsset/action/getFlavorAssetsWithParams